brson/soroban-token-fuzzer/README.md

 It uses token-specific code to initialize the contract.

-It then executes some number of commands against the contract, either a mutable method on the `TokenInterface` interface, a token-specific `mint` method, or a command to advance time and begin a new transaction.
+It then executes some number of commands against the contract, either a method on the `TokenInterface` interface, a token-specific `mint` method, or a command to advance time and begin a new transaction.